At our library we have a small garden that was underutilized. We decided to turn it into a vegetable garden for teens.

 Week 1: What’s The Garden For?

-Ideas: Salsa, pizza toppings, baked goods, beauty products
+Ideas: Salsa, pizza toppings, baked goods, beauty products, donations

 Weeks 2 & 3: Preparing the Garden

-During these weeks, teens learned about weeding, bugs, rabbits/squirrels, and fertilizing.
+During these weeks, teens learned about weeding, bugs, rabbits/squirrels, fertilizing, and proper watering techniques.

 Week 6: Visiting a Community Garden